conig/corx/README.md

 ‘corx’ aims to be a Swiss Army knife for correlation matrices.
 Formatting correlation matrices for academic tables can be challenging.
 ‘corx’ does all the heavy lifting for you.
 It runs the correlations, and stores all relevant results in a list.
-Extract underlying coefficient, pairwise observations and p-values. ‘corx’ will also calculate and format partial correlation matrices.
+Results can be formatted into data.frames which can then easily be rendered into tables in a variety of formats.

 ## Installation